The Power of Contrast for Feature Learning: A Theoretical Analysis: Conclusion

 \section{Conclusion}

-In this work, we establish a theoretical framework to study the contrastive learning under the linear representation setting.
-We theoretically prove that contrastive learning, compared with autoencoders and GANs, can obtain a better low-rank representation under the spiked covariance model, which further leads to better performance in downstream tasks.
+In this work, we establish a theoretical framework to study contrastive learning under the linear representation setting.
+We theoretically prove that contrastive learning, compared with autoencoders and GANs, can obtain a better low-rank representation under the spiked covariance model, which further leads to better performance in in-domain downstream tasks.
 We also highlight the impact of labeled data in supervised contrastive learning and multi-task transfer learning: labeled data can reduce the domain shift bias in contrastive learning, but it harms the learned representation in transfer learning.
 To our knowledge, our result is the first theoretical result to guarantee the success of contrastive learning by comparing it with existing representation learning methods.
-However, to get a tractable analysis, like many other theoretical works in representation learning \citep{du2020few,lee2020predicting,tripuraneni2021provable}, our work starts with linear representations, which still provides important insights.
-Extending the results to more complex models is an interesting direction of future work.
+However, to get a tractable analysis, like many other theoretical works in representation learning \citep{du2020few,lee2021predicting,tripuraneni2021provable}, our work starts with linear representations, which still provides important insights.
+Recently, \citet{wen2021toward} and \citet{refinetti2022dynamics} studied the training dynamics of autoencoders and contrastive learning with nonlinear shallow neural networks.
+Extending our results to these more complex models is an interesting direction for future work.